hellbox/srob-migration/content/reviews/i-like-to-be-in-america.md

-name = "I like to be in America" title = "I like to be in America" dek = "\nDonna Miscolta\u2019s exquisite short stories about Mexican-American immigrants are the balm for our troubulent times.\n" facebookauto = "The stories in Seattle author Donna Miscolta's new book are the perfect response to Donald Trump's Deplorable America." twitterauto = "Seattle author @DonnaMiscolta's short stories are the perfect response to Deplorable America." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/hola-and-goodbye.md"]
+name = "I like to be in America" title = "I like to be in America" dek = "\nDonna Miscolta\u2019s exquisite short stories about Mexican-American immigrants are the balm for our troubulent times.\n" type = "Review"facebookauto = "The stories in Seattle author Donna Miscolta's new book are the perfect response to Donald Trump's Deplorable America." twitterauto = "Seattle author @DonnaMiscolta's short stories are the perfect response to Deplorable America." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/hola-and-goodbye.md"]